Arif-PhyChem/AIQD_FMO/README.md

 6) 	use train_CNN.py to train the CNN model

 7)	Run run_dyn.py to predict EET dynamics for test trajectories.
-We have already provided our trained model "trained_ML_model.hdf5".
+We have provided a trained model "trained_ML_model.hdf5" at 10.6084/m9.figshare.16922446 (file size exceeds 25MB, GitHub limit)

-	The respective parameters of test trajectories are in temperature.npy, gamma.npy, initial_site.npy and lambda.npy.
+10)	The respective parameters of test trajectories are in temperature.npy, gamma.npy, initial_site.npy and lambda.npy.

 8) 	The search_optim_eet.py predict population of site-3 for different combinations of gamma, lambda and temperature.